onshape-public/onshape-clients/README.md

 # Onshape Clients [![Build Status](https://travis-ci.org/onshape-public/onshape-clients.svg?branch=master)](https://travis-ci.org/onshape-public/onshape-clients)

+**NOTE**
+This repo is in beta status and is still under development.
+Please note that it can change in non-backwards-compatible ways while it has a major version number of 0.
+If you run into any issues, feel free to submit an issue under the 'issues' tab on this repo.

 This repo is responsible for generating and disseminating Onshape clients in multiple languages.
 These clients are for use by Onshape developer partners.
 To learn more, visit the [Onshape Developer Portal](https://dev-portal.onshape.com).